Free ebook offering step-by-step guidance and tools to set up your performance management system.

 The unique self-assessment section helps goal owners evaluate whether their individual objectives support broader organizational goals.

-Believe it or not, we are not the only resource for goal setting templates on the internet!
-On top of our list of goal setting templates we wanted to include some personal goal tracking templates created by the amazing people over at Printsbery!
+Believe it or not, we’re not the only place to find goal planning resources online!
+Alongside our collection, we wanted to highlight some personal goal trackers created by the talented team at Printsbery.

-While all the templates we've provided you with in this article are perfect for most goal-setting scenarios, they can't take the place of an integrated OKR software.
-Having your goals integrated into your main communication platform boosts visibility and increases accountability.
+While the resources in this article are ideal for most goal frameworks, they can’t replace integrated OKR software.
+Connecting your goals to your main communication platform improves visibility and boosts accountability across your team.

 The highest-rated OKR software in the Microsoft Ecosystem is Teamflect, built specifically to be integrated into Microsoft Teams and Outlook.
 With Teamflect, you can: